A new generation of leaders

 During a time of rapidly changing environment in the health care sector, the division continued to grow its clinical operations, and the Bone Health Program expanded its services to Barnes-Jewish West County Hospital, under the leadership of Kathryn Diemer, MD, who continues to function as its senior medical director.

 In February 2010, Roberto Civitelli, MD, succeeded Towler as Chief of the Division of Bone and Mineral Diseases.
+Under Civitelli’s leadership, the division underwent a re-birth and substantial expansion of its research, teaching, and clinical operations.

-Patient volumes and bone density services at the Bone Health Program have experienced double-digit growth for over a decade, and new clinicians have been recruited; including Carolyn Jachna MD; Naga Yalla, MD, and more recently, Mahshid Mohseni, MD, James Avery, MD, and Gary Gottesman, MD.
+Patient volumes and bone density services at the Bone Health Program have experienced double-digit growth for over a decade, and new clinicians have been recruited; including Carolyn Jachna (2010), James Avery (2011), Naga Yalla (2013), Mahshid Mohseni (2018), Elizabeth Lin (2019), who moved back to California in 2021, Kathleen Lowe, (2022), Gary Gottesman (2022), and Chinenye Udokwu (2025).

-In early 2012, the division laboratories and administrative offices moved to a new location, on the 11th floor of the BJC Institute of Health, along with the Orthopaedic Surgery research laboratory, in an interdisciplinary partnership that established a new Washington University Musculoskeletal Research Center.
+Likewise, the division research activities have expanded, with the move, in early 2012, of the division laboratories and administrative offices to the 11th floor of the BJC Institute of Health, along with the Orthopaedic Surgery research laboratory, in an interdisciplinary partnership that established a new Washington University Musculoskeletal Research Center.